 By the time you reach Loch Tulla you get a sense that you’re just about to enter the mountains proper.
 We stopped for lunch at the view-point, as did many other motorhomers, despite the signs saying ‘No motorhomes between 7am and 7pm‘.

 It would make a great spot for overnight parking, but this was only midday, and we were hungry for the real mountains now!

 A few miles on and we entered another world…

 By now the clouds had gathered and the first few drops of rain had started falling.
 We knew the mountains were close.

-We drove on for several more miles through low-lying ground, the waters of moorland and loch coming right up close to the road in places, as if we were being enticed by Nature herself, a Siren’s song creeping down from the Highlands like swirling mist, hypnotizing us, drawing us right in.
+We drove on for several more miles through low-lying ground across Rannoch Moor.
+The water comes right up close to the road in places, as if we were being enticed by Nature herself, a Siren’s song creeping down from the Highlands like swirling mist, hypnotizing us, drawing us right in.